thetemplates/python-basic/README.md

 <br>

-A basic template for Python projects.
-Incomplete, but the structure and programs are in line with language standards and team norms.
+A basic template for Python projects; the structure and programs are in line with language standards and team norms.

 <br>